superluminar-io/serverless-workshop/docs/messaging.md

 1. Go to the [AWS Lambda console](https://console.aws.amazon.com/lambda) and check out the logs of the event bus function.
 You should see the custom event.

 </details>

+### ❓ Questions

+- How many rules can we attach to a single event bus?
+- What do we need to consider from a pricing perspective?
+- What are SaaS partners for EventBridge?
+What scenarios could we think of for such an integration?
+- What is content filtering and what are the benefits compared to SNS filter policies?

 ---